Skip to main content

 curl -v http://localhost:7860/api/v1/flows/

-The following command gets the first flow ID from the flows list and runs the flow.
+4. Run a packaged flow.
+The following example gets the first flow ID from the flows list, and then runs the flow:

 _12